ianderrington/genai/docs/Understanding/prompting/index.md

 - [Automatic Prompt Engineering](https://arxiv.org/abs/2211.01910) --> Gave a CoT improvement suggestion "Let's work this out in a step by step by way to be sure we have the right answer."

-!!! "[An Evaluation on Large Language Model Outputs: Discourse and Memorization](https://arxiv.org/pdf/2304.08637.pdf) explicitly asks for no plagiarism"
+??? "[An Evaluation on Large Language Model Outputs: Discourse and Memorization](https://arxiv.org/pdf/2304.08637.pdf) explicitly ask for no plagiarism to reduce it."

     "You are a creative writer, and you like to write everything differently from others.
 Your task is to follow the instructions below and continue writing at the end of the text given.
 The instructions (given in markdown